sf-wdi-19-20/WDI21staging/templating/readme.md

 ## Bonus

-Refactor your Giphy app to use a template
+Refactor your [Giffaw app](https://github.com/sf-wdi-21/giffaw) to use a template.